Yellow Star@3x

 Josephine was around eight months of age when she began, what we realize now, to experience common early cystinosis symptoms – failure to thrive, dry heaving, and extreme thirst.
 With quick action from her doctors, at 10 months, our worst fears were confirmed.
 We were incredibly lucky to have a nephrologist familiar with cystinosis spot her symptoms early, initially only spending four nights in the hospital.

 Everyone is extremely excited and encouraged about the stem cell gene therapy clinical trial.
-We hope to will enroll Josie in the coming years for the treatment.
+We are hopeful for wonderful outcomes for her younger cystinosis friends who will participate in this phase of the trial.
+We know her time will come.
 We have no doubt that she will continue to thrive and one day be cured!
 Thank you for supporting Josie and cystinosis research!

 The Kanupke Family